 Once you choose your new space, bring your tech support in to check if there are any IT upgrades that need to be made before you can move in.
 Phones, internet access, and electricity access are all critical to making sure there’s no significant interruption in your business due to the move.
 Develop an action plan with your IT staff to get the office technology set up, tested, and ready as soon as the move is complete.

-Protect the paperwork you need, shred everything you don’t.
+Protect the paperwork you need, and shred everything you don’t.

 There is no point in transporting clutter from your old office to your new one.
 Ask your staff to take some time cleaning out their filing cabinets anything that won’t be necessary to keep.
 Always be sure to check with your accountants and HR staff before putting anything important, like financial or personnel documents, through the shredder!

 Then, organize the important documents in a sealed, well-labeled filing box.
 For any financial or personnel documents that contain sensitive information, you might ask your point person to transport them to be filed in a safe place upon arrival.